inaimathi/langnostic/resources/posts/zippers-and-clj.md

 So recently, I had to use [`zipper`s](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf) at work.
 Specifically, the [Clojure implementation](https://clojuredocs.org/clojure.zip).
-There was some work I needed to do with arbitrary trees, involving some close-to-arbitrary transformations and it turned out that `zipper`s were more efficient than the alternatives[^although-admittedly-it].
+There were some close-to-arbitrary transformations I needed to do with some close-to-arbitrary trees and it turned out that `zipper`s were more efficient than the alternatives[^although-admittedly-it].

 [^although-admittedly-it]: Although admittedly, it does require me to explain the concept of `zipper`s to a few other people for maintenance purposes.
 So ironically, this _adds_ complexity despite being much more technically elegant than other options.